1. Who may participate in Hawks baseball?

 The fee covers many items including but not limited to:

-Registration costs which are league fees, insurance costs, coach background checks, etc.
+Registration costs include league fees, insurance costs, coach background checks, etc.

 Game costs such as field permits, umpire costs, website scheduling, etc.